Directorate of Cooperation of Security and Defence: Actors of the DCSD

 To implement its training and advice actions, the DCSD has about 350 cooperation volunteers (military, gendarmes, police and firefighters)posted to the French embassies' defense attached or Homeland Security in 56 beneficiary countries, or line item within major sub-regional organizations (ECCAS, ECOWAS, EASFCOM, IOC ...).
 So, nearly 130 partner countries and international organizations benefit from French co-operation activities of security and defense.

-At headquarters, which stay at 57, boulevard des Invalides in Paris, sixty people work for the definition of operations management.
+At headquarters, which stay at 57, Boulevard des Invalides in Paris, sixty people work for the definition of operations management.
 It is a complete interministerial collaboration, including diplomats but also policemen, gendarmes and officers.
 They are divided into offices and sub-directions following: Sub-Saharan Africa; World; Multilateral and sectoral issues; Means; Conferences and agreements; Overflights and naval stops.

-The DCSD works closely with the Ministry of Defence, the Ministry of the Interior (through the Department for International Cooperation) and Staff armies (all three charged of Operational Cooperation) and addresses security issues with a comprehensive approach.
+The DCSD works closely with the Ministry of Defence, the Ministry of the Interior (through the Department for International Cooperation) and Staff armies (all three in charge of Operational Cooperation) and addresses security issues with a comprehensive approach.

 DCSD's relations with its occidental partners are building first through the European Union, but also in collaboration with some third states (United States, Canada, Japan Brazil).
-Its efforts naturally intended to be carried out in synergy with those made by the UN system and European Union.
+Its efforts naturally intended to be carried out in synergy with those made by the UN system and the European Union.

 Principles

-The DCSD supports its action on a logical partnership based on bilateral conventions.
-Its projects are over time in order to facilitate its appropriation by partner countries, the ultimate objective to the success of any cooperative action.

-Its projects also contribute to the extension of the influence and outreach of France at an international level, through the promotion of expertise, logistics and French know-how.
+The DCSD bases its actions on bilateral conventions and aims to ensure the success of cooperative actions through gradual project implementation for partner countries to take ownership.
+Additionally, these projects contribute to expanding France's influence and international outreach by promoting French expertise, logistics, and know-how.

 In sub-Saharan Africa, the approach of the DCSD is organized around three pillars : "safety, emergency and development", maintaining the logic of "African solutions to African problems."
 A safe continuum that allows both to protect populations, territory, wealth and areas of partner countries while countering threats from terrorism, illegal trafficking or socio-economic difficulties they may encounter.

 Recent achievements

-Currently, the Department manages more than 200 cooperation projects in the world.
+Currently, the Department manages more than 200 cooperation projects around the world.
 Each year, the DCSD form over 3,500 students and reaches over 65,000 listeners.
 It contributes annually to the elaboration of a dozen of treaties or intergovernmental agreements on cooperation in defense.